stephmather/w251/hw11/README.md

 Results:
 Reviewing the videos again, increasing the neural network slowed the training process to start at 16s and dropping to <1 sec per batch.
-The original code was <1 sec per batch and the Adamax caused the training to speed up throughout the epoch.
+The original code was <1 sec per batch and the Adamax caused the training to speed up throughout the epoch(4s to <1 sec).
 At step  50000 the results were:

 ```
 loss: 70.7458